'Highly Motivated': In Israel, U.S. Voters Lean Toward Trump

 "We're already looking to make our son's bar mitzvah in Abu Dhabi," Hecht says.

 The administration continued making pro-Israel announcements in the lead-up to Tuesday's election.
-U.S. Ambassador to Israel David Friedman posed before cameras last week to unveil new U.S. policies supporting Israel's controversial West Bank settlements and its claims to contested Jerusalem.
+David Friedman, U.S. ambassador to Israel, posed before cameras last week to unveil new U.S. policies supporting Israel's controversial West Bank settlements and its claims to contested Jerusalem.

-Jews in Israel support Trump more than Jews do in the U.S. A survey last month found 75% of U.S. Jews preferred Democratic candidate Joe Biden and 22% favored Trump.
+Jews in Israel support Trump more than Jews do in the United States.
+A survey last month found 75% of U.S. Jews preferred Democratic candidate Joe Biden and 22% favored Trump.
 But recent polls of Israelis have found nearly the opposite.
 A survey released on Monday found 70% of Israeli Jews preferred Trump and 13% preferred Biden, with 17% unsure.

 The optics of pro-Trump support in Israel may sway some U.S.-based Jewish and evangelical voters, pollsters suggest.